jentery/508v3/tabletop.md

 * Recommended: [*Tabletop Simulator*](http://store.steampowered.com/app/286160/Tabletop_Simulator/), by Berserk Games; and [*Challenges for Game Designers*](https://www.worldcat.org/title/challenges-for-game-designers/oclc/939054849&referer=brief_results), by Romero and Schreiber
 * Encouraged: $10-20 to play games at a local board game cafe, and another $10-30 for games available via [Steam](http://store.steampowered.com/)

+Please note that we *may* be able to use facilities on campus to fabricate components for your prototypes.
+These facilities contain 3D printers, routers, and laser-cutters, but some of the equipment may only be used with permission, or is subject to restricted use.
+Details coming soon.

 ## SCHEDULE

 Here's the weekly schedule.
 Please note that I always over-plan.
 I will inevitably cut material, including workshops, readings, and/or exercises.
 Please also note we will be joined by several guest speakers, who do not (yet) appear on this schedule.